A resilient mindset makes a big difference

 We found that changing students’ mindsets towards the act of being bullied inoculated students from cyber-bullying, verbal harassment, social isolation and physical aggression.
 Not taking it personally and not blowing the badness of many forms of bullying out of proportion significantly reduces the intensity of students’ emotional responses.

-This program builds on my earlier research with students aged 10 to 14 years of age published in the Journal of Relationships Research which demonstrated significant reductions in their emotional responses to different types of bullying (cyber-bullying, social, physical, verbal) after they adopted a resilient mindset.
+This program builds on my earlier research with students aged 10 to 14, published in the Journal of Relationships Research, which demonstrated significant reductions in their emotional responses to different types of bullying (cyber-bullying, social, physical, and verbal) after adopting a resilient mindset.

 It is clear from my research and clinical work with children, adolescents and adults who have experienced bullying that a significant (but not the sole) contributor to the helplessness, despair, depression and rage they experience is a tendency to take the bullying behaviour personally.